 (We’re looking at you Brandon Bostick.
 And no, I’m still not over it.)

-Football Sundays are pretty relaxed in our house; ok, they’re down right slothful.
+Football Sundays or game days are pretty relaxed in our house; ok, they’re down right lazy.

-I try to spend the mornings getting a few things done around the house: meal prep (I love making this everything but the kitchen sink breakfast casserole or sweet potato breakfast hash, but recently I’ve been trying some new Whole30 breakfast ideas), laundry, we maybe even head to the gym.
+I try to spend the mornings getting a few things done around the house: meal prep, laundry, we maybe even head to the gym.

 But come kickoff around 1pm, you’ll find us on the couch the rest of the day.

 The key to our Sunday couch potato lifestyle is definitely not full meals, but instead snacking throughout the day.

 A full meal takes you off the couch and puts you in the kitchen; making you miss most of the football game in the first place.